Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 Myun, however, Had A Plan.
 And like all good Plans, it began with terrorizing somebody.

-“I *know* you know where to get some, Nofl!”
+"I *know* you know where to get some, Nofl!"

 Smugglers.
 Scum.
 And in this case, a *Corti* smuggler, which made him double scum as far as Myun was concerned and *’to Hell’* with anybody who thought she was being speciesist.
 Besides, it was good to get angry in this case: Bared fangs and claws worked so much better if their target believed she was serious.

 And for all they liked to claim to be emotionally calm and level-headed, Corti were abject cowards.

-“Will you *please* just-!”
+"Will you *please* just-!"
 Nofl scurried around his lab desk to keep it between himself and Myun.

-“I **know** you do!”
+"I **know** you do!"
 Myun repeated.
 She considered swiping something fragile off a surface to make the point, but decided against it.
 A visit from Colonial Security wasn’t going to help.

-“You’re right!”
+"You’re right!"
 Nofl agreed, and relaxed as her hackles settled some.
-“But Myun, *really*, couldn’t you at least stand up?
-This four-pawed animal behavior really doesn’t suit a female of your stature…”
+"But Myun, *really*, couldn’t you at least stand up?
+This four-pawed animal behavior really doesn’t suit a female of your stature…"

 Myun growled at him, but relented and stood upright.

-“There, you see?
-We can discuss this like *civilized* beings!”
+"There, you see?
+We can discuss this like *civilized* beings!"
 Nofl’s feet pattered as he crossed his laboratory and opened some files on his terminal.

-“Don’t push your luck, Nofl,” Myun snarled.
+"Don’t push your luck, Nofl," Myun snarled.

-“Perish the thought!”
+"Perish the thought!"
 Another humanism.
 They really were infectious, to the point where even Corti weren’t immune from the power.
-“Ah, here it is.
-I have to know, how *did* you know I was involved in this program?”
+"Ah, here it is.
+I have to know, how *did* you know I was involved in this program?"

-“I have clever friends.”
+"I have clever friends."
 Regaari, to be precise.
 Who, out of loyalty both to Myun and Warhorse had directed a request back through his Clan’s channels and… well, from there Myun had no idea.
 Whitecrest was opaque.
 But a nervous young Associate of the clan had been tasked with the errand of delivering the intelligence to her at the Commune and had managed to impress both Myun and his handlers by doing so *without* attracting the attention of Mother Yanna.

 Besides.
 Nofl had a junkie’s itch, he *smelled* of the burning need to see some great work of his completed, or validated.
 And when Corti became obsessive… Well, Myun would have bet an ear that his past involved some deeply unethical research involving abductees.

 Sadly she couldn’t prove it.
 If she ever *could*, that would be an interesting day.
 The humans took the dimmest of views on that sort of thing, and the Clan of Females even more so.

-“Myun, Myun, I have no doubt that you do!”
+"Myun, Myun, I have no doubt that you do!"
 Nofl soothed.
-“But did they, by any chance, happen to share how *they* knew?”
+"But did they, by any chance, happen to share how *they* knew?"

-“Nofl. *Can you get me what I’m asking for?*” Myun growled at him again.
+"Nofl. *Can you get me what I’m asking for?*" Myun growled at him again.
 He flapped a distracted hand.

-“Yes, yes, that part’s easy.
+"Yes, yes, that part’s easy.
 Comparatively easy.
-Well… no, it’s quite difficult actually, but yes, I can get you the-”
+Well… no, it’s quite difficult actually, but yes, I can get you the-"

-“And your price?”
+"And your price?"
 Myun interrupted.

-“…I may have to, ah… *’grease some palms’* as the humans have it.
-But outside of those expenses, I’ll do this one for the asking.”
+"…I may have to, ah… *’grease some palms’* as the humans have it.
+But outside of those expenses, I’ll do this one for the asking."

 *That* was unexpected.
 Myun didn’t trust it.

-“Why?” she asked.
+"Why?" she asked.

-“Oh, Myun!
-Isn’t a disgraced Corti scientist allowed a *little* sentiment?”
+"Oh, Myun!
+Isn’t a disgraced Corti scientist allowed a *little* sentiment?"

-“Sentiment.”
+"Sentiment."
 She said it flatly, and skeptically.

-“My darling thing, yes.
-Sentiment.”
+"My darling thing, yes.
+Sentiment."
 Nofl spread his arms and bowed slightly.
-“Why, I would do much, much more than this for a chance to see my greatest triumph in action again…”
+"Why, I would do much, much more than this for a chance to see my greatest triumph in action again…"
 ___
 **Date Point: October 11y10m3w AV**
 **BGEV-11** ***’Misfit’,*** **Lucent System, Near 3Kpc Arm**